LibreLingo/LibreLingo-Houma-from-EN/course/01-Greetings/skills/01-greetings-1.md

+## Greetings 1
-This section covers basic greetings and introductions in Uma.
+*   This section covers basic greetings and introductions in Uma.

-Vocabulary:
+### Vocabulary
-Aletu: Hello
+*   Aletu: Hello
-Tcematcúkumahũ?: Are you good?
+*   Tcematcúkumahũ?: Are you good?
-Amatcúkumah: I am good
+*   Amatcúkumah: I am good
-Ã: Yes
+*   Ã: Yes
-Keyu: No
+*   Keyu: No
-Seyulhtcefuyat Sammy: My name is Sammy
+*   Seyulhtcefuyat Sammy: My name is Sammy
-Balbãsa' ámẽteleh: I am from Balbancha
+*   Balbãsa' ámẽteleh: I am from Balbancha